-In May 2022, the Company entered into a credit agreement with Sprott (the "Sprott Loan") and the Company's Moroccan subsidiary, Trigon (Morocco) Holding Corp. ("Trigon Morocco") pursuant to which Sprott lent the Company \$3,124,000 (US\$2,500,000).
+In May 2022, the Company entered into a credit agreement with Sprott Mining (the "Sprott Loan") and the Company's Moroccan subsidiary, Trigon (Morocco) Holding Corp. ("Trigon Morocco") pursuant to which Sprott Mining lent the Company \$3,124,000 (US\$2,500,000).
 The Sprott Loan had a term of 180 days and accrued interest at the rate of 12.0% per annum, payable in arrears.
 The Sprott Loan was secured by a security interest over all present and acquired property of the Company and Trigon Morocco, with a first ranking charge against Trigon Morocco's assets, including a guarantee from Trigon Morocco and a share pledge of its Trigon Morocco shares.

 In connection with the Sprott Loan, the Company issued 2,500,000 common share purchase warrants, each exercisable for one common share of the Company at a price of \$0.47 per common shares for a period of one year from the date of their issuance.
-In the event the Company and Sprott entered an agreement for a stream of silver deliveries equal to 8.25% of the silver produced by the Kombat Mine, these common share purchase warrants would be cancelled and reissued with a strike price with a 35% premium to the 5-day volume weighted average price of the shares for the 5 days prior to the execution of the stream agreement and would have a term of three years.
+On October 24, 2022, when the Company, Sprott Mining and Sprott Streaming entered an agreement for a stream of silver deliveries, these common share purchase warrants were cancelled and reissued with a strike price of \$0.23 with a term of three years.

-Sprott is a related party of the Company, as it owns approximately 18% of the Company's outstanding shares and holds a seat on the Company's Board of Directors.
+Sprott Mining is a related party of the Company, as it owns approximately 18% of the Company's outstanding shares and holds a seat on the Company's Board of Directors.

-This loan was repaid in full subsequent to quarter-end as part of the Sprott Stream closing.
-Refer to Note 18.
+This loan was repaid in full in October 2022 as part of the Sprott streaming closing.

-For the three and six months ended September 30, 2022 and 2021 (Expressed in Canadian dollars) Unaudited
+For the three and nine months ended December 31, 2022 and 2021 (Expressed in Canadian dollars) Unaudited